 The odds are that if you own a rental property, you acquired it deliberately as an investment after careful planning and research.
 But many owners of income properties did not choose to be landlords.
-These “accidental landlords” could be someone who ended up with two homes after getting married or inherited a house from a family member and decided to take advantage of a hot rental market.
+Instead, these "accidental landlords" could be someone who ended up with two homes after getting married or inherited a house from a family member and decided to take advantage of a hot rental market.

 Becoming an Accidental Landlord